zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/introduction.rst

 Users can construct custom measurement processes by combining these modules.
 Both character user interface (CUI) and graphical user interface (GUI) tools are provided.

-While *lys_instr* can be partially used independently for data acquisition, we recommend using it in conjunction with the *lys* package (https://github.com/lys-devel/lys), which provides comprehensive functionality for data analysis and visualization.
+While *lys_instr* can be used independently for data acquisition, we recommend using it in conjunction with the *lys* package (https://github.com/lys-devel/lys), which empowers users to seamlessly integrate data acquisition, display, and analysis.

 We recommend following the :doc:`Getting Started </tutorial>` guide to become familiar with this package and referring to the examples there for various use cases.